Faqs

 Of course!
 We just ask you let us know 24 hours before the appointment.
 Please note if you don’t call and we show up at your house to close the pool and you want to reschedule or the pool is already closed there is a cancellation fee.
 That being said we are pretty understanding – if you forgot because you’ve been super busy with work, family etc. Call into our office to explain what happened and we will waive the fee.

-Our deluxe package – it has 2 visits a week ensuring all you have to do is just swim and keep your beers cold!
+Our twice a week package – it has 2 visits a week ensuring all you have to do is just swim and keep your beers cold!

 Nope!
 Safety covers can be started day of and only need 1 visit.
 This is one of the reasons we recommend you install one as it saves you time and money when it comes to opening your pool.